Fortress of Solitude

 Google Preferred Source Google News Preferred Source

-Despite Sylvester Stallone calling Demolition Man one of the most dangerous sets he’s ever worked on, with two stunts nearly killing him, he’s still keen on returning for a sequel.
+Despite Stallone calling Demolition Man one of the most dangerous sets he’s ever worked on, with two stunts nearly killing him, he’s still keen on returning for a sequel.
 So why hasn’t it happened yet?

 The Two Stunts That Could Have Killed Stallone for Real